Skip to content

 Joining us for Approach Social Work, you could be working in one of the following areas:

-• Yorkshire and the Humber: York, Scarborough, and Northallerton.
+• Yorkshire and the Humber: Wakefield, Kirklees, Harrogate, Northallerton, North Lincolnshire and Leeds.

-• North West: Greater Manchester (various locations), Calderdale, Kirklees, Sefton, Warrington, and Wirral.
+• North West: Greater Manchester (various locations), Calderdale, Sefton, Warrington, Halton and Wirral.

 • East Midlands: Derbyshire, Leicestershire, Northamptonshire, and Nottinghamshire.